beetbox/beets/docs/reference/config.rst

 autotag
 ~~~~~~~

-By default, the beets importer will always attempt to autotag each file.
+By default, the beets importer always attempts to autotag new music.
 If
-most of your collection consists of obscure music you may be interested in
+most of your collection consists of obscure music, you may be interested in
-disabling this behavior by default, instead of having to pass the ``-A`` flag
-during each import.
-Setting this to 'no' will disable auttotagging unless you
+disabling autotagging by setting this option to ``no``.
+(You can re-enable it
-pass the ``-a`` flag.
+with the ``-a`` flag to the :ref:`import-cmd` command.)

 Default: ``yes``.